CiscoDevNet/botkit-webex-samples/template/README.md

 # Template to bootstrap a Botkit project for Cisco Spark

-This template regroups a set of best practices:
+This template regroups a set of good practices:

 - configuration: pass settings either through environment variables on the command line, or by hardcoding some of them in the `.env` file.
 Note that env variable are priorized over the `env`file if values are found in both places.

 - healthcheck: check if everything is going well by hitting the `ping` endpoint exposed automatically.

 - skills: organize your bot behaviours by placing 'hear commands', 'convos' and 'events' in the [skills directory](skills/README.md).
 The bot comes with a ".commons", "help", "fallback" and "welcome" skills.

+Check the ["CiscoDevNet Botkit template"](https://github.com/CiscoDevNet/botkit-template) repo branches for more advanced templates: [Redis](https://github.com/CiscoDevNet/botkit-template/tree/redis), [Pluggable](https://github.com/CiscoDevNet/botkit-template/tree/plugin) branches.

 ## How to run